 combined cycle (natural gas) - 4.5 cents per kilowatt hour

-Dominion Resources obviously recognizes that the risks of using nuclear fuel differ from other sources of power.
+Dominion Resources obviously recognizes that the risks of using nuclear fuel differ from other sources of power; spent niclear fuel assemblies are stored differently from fly/bottom ash residue at coal-fired power plants.
 After the August, 2011 earthquake (5.8 magnitude, with the epicenter in Louisa County), the North Anna reactors automatically tripped offline.
 Metal casks storing spent fuel assemblies slid up to 4.5 inches on their concrete pad, and 12 casks ended up closer than the minimum 16-foot separation.
-The reactors were not restarted for almost three months.9
+The reactors were not restarted for almost three months.11

 Dominion Resources has purchased liability insurance in case of an accident at North Anna or Surry.
 The maximum coverage offered by private insurance companies is not sufficient to cover potential costs, however.
 In addition to the $375 million in coverage for each site that Dominion has bought from private commercial insurance pools, the utility also relies upon a $12 billion pool of insurance funded by every utility using nuclear power.
 The Federal government created the insurance safety net when the Price-Anderson Act was first passed in 1957, to spur commercial use of atomic energy.

 Still, fear of nuclear power after the Three Mile Island incident in 1979 limited the development of additional nuclear power plants in Virginia as a source for electricity.
 The Energy Policy Act of 2005 included new subsidies for nuclear power, and popular support for more commercial nuclear power plants appeared to be growing untilt the meltdowns at Fukushima, Japan in 2011 after a tsunami.